Sabbat509/AI02_Final-project/README.md

 - Run the code.
 - Input your questions regarding ICI courses.
 - Submit your input to receive the results.
-- The output will include9(based on the question asked):
+- The output will include (based on the question asked):
 1. Course Lists for Each Year
 2. Course Schedule
 3. Professor Information